thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 .. py:data:: grading
     :type: map

     Description of how the results of the group test cases and subgroups should be aggregated.
-    See :ref:`Grading`.
+    See :ref:`Testdata Scoring Settings`.

 The formal specification for `testdata.yaml` is this: